 Or the other way to go is the crashing wave frozen in time against a rock or lighthouse during a coastal storm.
 Both have one critical factor above others, namely shutter speed.

-You don’t need to go very far to get great shots of water, but you will benefit from some better-than-average equipment.
+You don’t need to go very far to get great photos of water, but you will benefit from some better-than-average equipment.
 Crucial to the wispy, cotton-water effect is a tripod, because otherwise it will be difficult to keep everything steady and in focus during a two-second exposure.
-I prefer a DSLR and a tripod, but a gorrilla tripod plus iphone plus an iOS camera app that lets you set the shutter speed to at least two seconds or longer can also work.
+I prefer a DSLR and a tripod, but a gorilla tripod plus iPhone plus an iOS camera app that lets you set the shutter speed to at least two seconds or longer can also work.
 I’ve been successful getting a nice sunset shot by the beach with my compact camera hand-held at 1/15th of a second, but I would never print that because of the noise and lack of real focus.

 If you’re near waves or especially waterfalls, you’ll want some cloths for keeping water spots off your lens and camera.
 I usually carry three to four microfiber cloth wipes with me on a shoot, and I’m typically wiping the lens between every shot if I’m anywhere near the spray.